 - Give yourself grace and patience.
 It may take a while of consistently practicing to finally experience a trauma release.
 Your body may not be used to calming practices and mindfulness, which is completely understandable after trauma.
 Like any practice, it seems like nothing is changing in the beginning, then suddenly you see huge progress.

 - Have more goals than just a trauma release.
 It can be tempting to follow sensations or chase releases, but there is so much more to a consistent yoga practice than trauma release.
 You learn self love, kindness, and mindfulness.
-You provide your body with increased flexibility, strength, and a calmer body and mind.
+You provide your body with increased flexibility, strength, and a calmer presence.
 I welcome you to go into your practice with an open mind so you can embrace all the positive changes happening.

 - Explore affirmations.
 Affirmations give extra support to allow you to finally release what no longer serves you.
 In my personal practice, I use two affirmations that allow me to feel safe enough to let go.
 I welcome you to use these as inspiration or use directly during your practice.